-Training in producing news for television and multimedia applications with an emphasis on the use of digital newsgathering equipment, producing newscasts and on-air presentation of completed stories.
+Provides specialized training in producing news for television and multimedia applications.
+Emphasizes the use of digital newsgathering equipment, producing newscasts and on-air presentation of completed stories.
 Provides operational skills and techniques through practical hands-on experiences in: studio directing, location shooting, and editing.
-Students will form a crew and create news productions to air on the Moorpark College website.
-(Same course as RT M13).
+Students will crew and create news productions that will air on the Moorpark College website.
+(Same course as FTVM M26 formerly RT M13).
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU